axibase/atsd-use-cases/integrations/kafka/brokers-monitoring/README.md

 ![](./images/portals-enable-1.png)

-Select **Kafka Broker** and **Kafka Cluster** portals via checkbox and enable these portals using the split button at the bottom of the page.
+Select **Kafka Broker** and **Kafka Cluster** portals via checkbox and enable these portals using the split-button at the bottom of the page.

 ![](./images/portals-enable-2.png)